 The following properties and events on the System.Net.Sockets.SocketAsyncEventArgs object are required:

-Optionally, a buffer may be provided which will atomically be sent on the socket after the ConnectAsync method succeeds.
-In this case, the SocketAsyncEventArgs.Buffer property needs to be set to the buffer containing the data to send and the SocketAsyncEventArgs.Count property needs to be set to the number of bytes of data to send from the buffer.
-Once a connection is established, this buffer of data is sent.
+Optionally, a buffer may be provided which will atomically be sent on the socket after the SocketAsyncEventArgs.Buffer property needs to be set to the buffer containing the data to send and the SocketAsyncEventArgs.Count property needs to be set to the number of bytes of data to send from the buffer.
+Once a connection is established, this buffer of data is sent.method succeeds.
+In this case, the

-When using a connection-oriented protocol, the underlying service provider will assign the most appropriate local network address and local port number for the connection.
+If you are using a connection-oriented protocol and do not call Bind before calling , the underlying service provider will assign the most appropriate local network address and port number.

 If you receive a SocketException when calling this method, use the SocketException.ErrorCode property to obtain the specific error code.
-After you have obtained this code, refer to the Windows Sockets Error Codes documentation in the MSDN library for a detailed description of the error.
+After you have obtained this code, refer to the Windows Sockets version 2 API error code documentation in the MSDN library for a detailed description of the error.